-Perhaps more associated with the GR20 hike, Corsica is not the most popular rock climbing destination.
-But this is actually an advantage!
+Perhaps more associated with the GR20 hike, Corsica is not so well known as a rock climbing destination, but this is actually an advantage!
 You will be amazed at the potential that Corsica has for rock climbing, allowing you to discover stunning landscapes along the way.
 Besides, it is a great option if you want to avoid the crowds.

 Getting to Corsica is easy.
 You can fly to one of the main airports on the island, which are Bastia, Calvi, Ajaccio and Figari.
 Alternatively, you can take a ferry from continental France (Marseille, Nice or Toulon) or from Italy (Livorno, Genova or Savona), arriving to Calvi, Bastia or Ajaccio.

 Cédric is one of the few local IFMGA certified mountain guides in Corsica, and he is part of the Explore-Share community.
 He considers himself lucky to live in Corsica, his home since 1995.
 In fact, he still feels like a pioneer when he climbs in this land he knows so well.
 We asked him to share with us his 5 favorite climbing spots, and here they are!

 An Explore-Share user who climbed with him in May recently wrote us the following:

 “I had 2 amazing days climbing in Corsica with Cédric as my guide.
 Cédric introduced me to the Corsican backcountry that he lovingly called his garden: massive towering mountains, emerald waters of roaring streams, beautiful wildflowers.
 I highly recommend Cédric to anyone looking for a guide be it in Corsica or anywhere else.
 I miss this incredible place already and look forward to coming back!”